AndrewIsraelsen/startup/REACT_LEARNING_PRD_SIMPLIFIED.md

 - Verify date filtering logic (isSameDay function)
 - Check hour calculation math
 - Verify eventTypes are loading

+**Issue: Progress bars don't show or look wrong**
+- Verify Bootstrap CSS is loaded in your project
+- Check that percentage calculation is correct (hours / 24 * 100)
+- Verify color is being applied via inline style
+- Check browser DevTools to see if Bootstrap classes are applied

 ### Debugging Tips